Norman Bethune: China

 In January 1938, during the Second Sino-Japanese War, Bethune travelled to Yan'an in the Shanbei region of Shaanxi province in China.
 There, he supported the Chinese Communist Party led by Mao Zedong.
 The Lebanese-American doctor George Hatem, who had come to Yan'an earlier, was instrumental in helping Bethune get started at his task of organizing medical services for the front and the region.

 In China, Bethune performed emergency battlefield surgical operations on war casualties and established training for doctors, nurses, and orderlies.
 He did not distinguish between sides in treating casualties.

 Bethune had thoughts on the manner in which medicine was practised, and stated:

 Medicine, as we are practising it, is a luxury trade.
 We are selling bread at the price of jewels. ...
 Let us take the profit, the private economic profit, out of medicine, and purify our profession of rapacious individualism ...
 Let us say to the people not 'How much have you got?' but 'How best can we serve you?'

 In the summer of 1939, Bethune was appointed medical advisor to the Jin-Cha-Ji (Shanxi-Chahar-Hebei) Border Region Military District, under the direction of General Nie Rongzhen.

+Death

 Stationed with the Chinese Communist Party's Eighth Route Army, Bethune cut his left middle finger on October 29, 1939, while retrieving bony fragments from a soldier with a wounded leg.
 Three days later on November 1, while operating on another soldier with neck erysipelas, his finger wound reopened and was infected.
-Probably due to malnourishment, which gave him a weakened state, he contracted septicaemia and died on November 12, 1939.
+Likely due to malnourishment, which gave him a weakened state, he contracted septicaemia and died on November 12, 1939.